opencoff/fastdd/README.md

     fastdd --help

-Unless the `--quiet` option is used, `fastdd` prints a '.' for every block of data written (here "block" means `iosize` sized quantity).
+Unless the `--quiet` option is used, `fastdd` prints a progress bar to show its incremental progress.
+When the input size is known, the progress bar is "rich" (it shows progress & completion %).
+When the input is unknown (e.g., from a pipe), the progress bar is simple - only showing number of bytes written.
+In either case, the sizes are human friendly (kB, MB, etc.).

 # Performance Numbers
 Anecdotally, on OpenBSD and Darwin, the multi-threaded version seems